 Stephen W. Tountas is a versatile trial lawyer who prosecutes and defends complex securities, antitrust and commercial disputes on behalf of leading hedge funds, mutual funds and public pension funds.

 Steve has been a principal member of several high-profile trial teams and has recovered billions of dollars for stakeholders of public companies.
 He also regularly handles significant defense-side litigation, including matters arising from allegations of securities fraud and corporate malfeasance.

 In addition to his active litigation practice, Steve develops potential cases for his clients and provides strategic advice regarding the relative merits of pursuing litigation on a direct or class-wide basis.
 Sophisticated creditors also frequently turn to Steve to develop litigation strategies in anticipation of potential Chapter 11 bankruptcy filings that may enhance their recovery of fraud-related losses compared to other stakeholders.

-- Valeant Pharmaceuticals direct actions.
-On behalf of several mutual funds, a public pension plan, and other institutional investors, pursuing direct securities fraud claims against Valeant and its outside auditor, arising from Valeant’s improper accounting and billions of dollars of fraud-related losses.
+- Valeant Pharmaceuticals Opt-Out Litigation.
+On behalf of several mutual funds, a public pension plan, and other institutional investors, pursuing direct securities fraud claims against Valeant, arising from Valeant’s improper accounting and billions of dollars of fraud-related losses.

 - Adeptus Health Opt-Out Litigation.
-On behalf of a hedge fund that owned one of the largest equity positions of Adeptus Health prior to its multi-billion dollar bankruptcy, pursuing direct claims in Texas state court against Adeptus’ former officers, directors, and private equity sponsor.
+On behalf of a hedge fund that owned one of the largest equity positions of Adeptus prior to its multi-billion dollar bankruptcy, pursuing direct claims in Texas state court against Adeptus’ former officers, directors, and private equity sponsor.
 The terms of the settlement are confidential.

 - Eros International affirmative litigation.
-Pursuing defamation claims against several hedge funds and market participants that conspired to execute a multi-year short-and-distort scheme.
+Pursuing defamation claims against several hedge funds and market participants that conspired to execute a multi-year short-and-distort scheme against Eros.

 - SunEdison Direct Action.
 On behalf of numerous prominent hedge funds, secured a favorable settlement arising from a claim for fraud against SunEdison’s officers and directors following the dramatic multi-billion dollar bankruptcy of SunEdison.